MIT-LCP/physionet-build/deploy/README.md

 # uwsgi --emperor /etc/uwsgi/vassals --uid pn --gid pn
 ```

-## Setting up the system to run uwsgi upon startup
+## Setting up the system to run uWSGI

-A service file was created to be controlled  by systemctl.
-This file will say requirements
-for this service to run, it will set the user and group for the emperor mode, and
-sets the log location to syslog.
+The `emperor.uwsgi.service` file was created to be controlled by systemctl.
+This file will say requirements for this service to run, it will set the user and group for the emperor mode, and sets the log location to syslog.

+`sudo cp /physionet/physionet-build/deploy/emperor.uwsgi.service /etc/systemd/system/`

 ## Setting up the cron for the scheduled tasks